 4) Experiment, iterate, and innovate

 Because employees grow and change, the benefits you offer have to be reflective of current needs.
-It’s important to constantly review trends, news, and benchmarks and ask, “what do employees need today?
-What can we do better?”
+It's important to constantly review modern workplace trends, news, and benchmarks and ask, “what do employees need today?
+What can we do better? will will change in the future workplace?”
 That way, when you know a benefit is no longer useful, you can replace it with one that is.